sarahciston/codingcare/_drafts/interviews.md

 So that was something that that you kind of did like amazingly because you could find that on the Internet if you were to seek it out, there are meetups and gatherings.
 But they're super weird.

 >What What makes them weird that we did it do like what?
 What made this different or what?
 Yeah,

 Because it was already within the context of the university community.

-00:19:13.000 --> 00:19:19.000
 So by being membership of the University common community there's something in common, Right?

-00:19:19.000 --> 00:19:33.000
-Yeah taking advantage of that, I think like code collective wouldn't function the same way in another thing like i'm imagining people I know around my or like you know, in our station of life where we're kind of like it's
+Yeah taking advantage of that, I think like code collective wouldn't function the same way in another thing like i'm imagining people I know around my or like you know, in our station of life where we're not in the undergraduate education system so it's a lot harder like it's a lot harder to maintain creativity to maintain like these kind of attitudes.

-00:19:33.000 --> 00:19:44.000
-like not in the undergraduate education system so it's a lot harder like it's a lot harder to maintain creativity to maintain like these kind of attitudes.

-00:19:44.000 --> 00:19:54.000
-Yeah, Yeah, I know it does exist.
-But I think it's focused a lot more around the like creative human show in tel side.
+>I know it does exist.
+But I think it's focused a lot more around the like creative show and tell side.

-00:19:54.000 --> 00:19:58.000
 And it's in the one I know of is in Berlin.

-00:19:58.000 --> 00:20:04.000
-So yeah we hacker people like the hockey day community.

-00:20:04.000 --> 00:20:26.000
-Super fun I don't even know she's part of this, like trans collective thing that like makes, in some sense for a burning man. and like just like very connected to a lot of crazy applications of technology, so just
+So yeah we hacker people like the hackaday community.
+Super fun I don't even know she's part of this, like trans collective thing that like makes, in some sense for a burning man. and like just like very connected to a lot of crazy applications of technology, so just she's in that community. but it's not it's very rigid like for them.

-00:20:26.000 --> 00:20:32.000
-she's in that community. but it's not it's very rigid like for them.

-00:20:32.000 --> 00:20:39.000
 It seems to be very task-oriented like they're trying to do X projects, so that they get their buddies to like gather to do it.

-00:20:39.000 --> 00:20:47.000
 I don't know.
 Yeah, Okay, so you're like if you're already part of another community.

-00:20:47.000 --> 00:20:57.000
 So it like shrinks the pool somehow. already.
-Then you can kind of form that community within a community that like she I'm.

-00:20:57.000 --> 00:21:05.000
-Also thinking about the game.
-Deaf community, like the game-depth community, has something very similar to what we have actually so like.

-00:21:05.000 --> 00:21:08.000
-I mean in her in her case like they're very creative they do stuff.

-00:21:08.000 --> 00:21:16.000
-But it's very task-oriented like they're trying to execute on a project, and that's how people gather and there's all the there's like kind of an incentive like Oh, you get to
+Then you can kind of form that community within a community that like she I'm Also thinking about the game dev community, like the game-dev community, has something very similar to what we have actually so like I mean in her in her case like they're very creative they do stuff.
+But it's very task-oriented like they're trying to execute on a project, and that's how people gather and there's all the there's like kind of an incentive like Oh, you get to go to burning Man, or oh, you get to like do this event, or something right?

-00:21:16.000 --> 00:21:19.000
-go to burning Man, or oh, you get to like do this event, or something right?

-00:21:19.000 --> 00:21:27.000
 So that there's. kind of like a exchange of labor for something.
-The game deaf community has a very has similar like salon type gatherings.
+The game dev community has a very has similar like salon type gatherings.

-00:21:27.000 --> 00:21:32.000
 So i've been to it's glit city I hope they're back up.

-00:21:32.000 --> 00:21:36.000
 I want we should go.
-We should we should go check them out and see what they're like.

-00:21:36.000 --> 00:21:43.000
-Post pandemic. but all the Indie game community and people in the industry gather, and they play games, and then they talk about games.
+We should we should go check them out and see what they're like Post pandemic. but all the Indie game community and people in the industry gather, and they play games, and then they talk about games.
+So they talk about the other dimensions of their industry, and the same casual way I was in P. So now, just like we would do.

-00:21:43.000 --> 00:21:48.000
-So they talk about the other dimensions of their industry, and the same casual way.

-00:21:48.000 --> 00:21:53.000
-I was in P. So now, just like we would do.

-00:21:53.000 --> 00:22:00.000
-What do you feel like?
+>What do you feel like?
 Are the essential components of code collective like?

-00:22:00.000 --> 00:22:14.000
-What are the parts that are important to you that make it run the like? whether that's technically socially emotionally, politically, I think I think food was a huge component.
+What are the parts that are important to you that make it run the like? whether that's technically socially emotionally, politically,

-00:22:14.000 --> 00:22:17.000
-I think Harvard Academy also believes in food.
+I think I think food was a huge component.
+I think Harman Academy also believes in food.

-00:22:17.000 --> 00:22:21.000
 It brings people together, it puts people on the same level.

-00:22:21.000 --> 00:22:27.000
-Whenever people die together, it like it. it puts it it levels the playing field, and it kind of brings a sense of equality.
+Whenever people dine together, it like it. it puts it it levels the playing field, and it kind of brings a sense of equality.
+That's important.

-00:22:27.000 --> 00:22:36.000
-That's important. huh!
+huh!
 I think also when we do the like kind of like round circle where everyone can introduce themselves and what they're working on.

-00:22:36.000 --> 00:22:40.000
 And you know. have a moment where people to respond like Oh, that's so cool or like.

 00:22:40.000 --> 00:22:48.000
 Have you thought about this that's really important to like give everyone the the spotlight, or to and to like share stuff.